br0ast/simulationontology/development/1/Formal CQ.md

 ## CQ1.5

-Retrieve all the simulacra that have a common reality counterpart in a simulation along with the context of the simulation.
+What are the simulacra that share the same reality counterpart in their respective simulations and what is the context in which their simulations exist?

 ```SPARQL
 PREFIX ex: <https://example.org/>